JPLee01/pandas-project/README.md

 <img align="left" width="425" height="425" img src="https://github.com/JPLee01/pandas-project/blob/master/Visualisations/Violin%20Plot%20of%20comparing%20the%20Sepal%20Length%20of%20each%20of%20the%20Species.png"> &nbsp;<img align="righ" width="425" height="425" img src="https://github.com/JPLee01/pandas-project/blob/master/Visualisations/Violin%20Plot%20of%20comparing%20the%20Sepal%20Width%20of%20each%20of%20the%20Species.png">

 ####  Observations
-While the Violin Plot may be slightly more complex concept than a Box Plot to understand it does offer the advantage of adding the Kernel Density Estimation.
+While the violin plot may be slightly more complex concept than a box plot to understand it does offer the advantage of adding the KDE.

-From the above Violin Plots it can be seen that the Virginica has the highest Median value in Patel length, Petal width and Sepal length, while the Setosa has the highest Sepal Width Median value.
-These observations are easier to make in a Violin Plot thanks to the white dot.
+From the above violin plots it can be seen that the Virginica has the highest median value in Petal Length, Petal Width and Sepal Length.
+While the Setosa has the highest Sepal Width median value.
+These observations are easier to make in a violin plot thanks to the white dot.

 ####  Creation of a a Scatter Plot depicting the relationship between Sepal/Petal Length and Sepal/Petal Width of each of the Species
-A Scatter Plot uses dots to represent values for two different numeric variables.
+A scatter plot uses dots to represent values for two different numeric variables.
 The position of each dot on the horizontal and vertical axis indicates values for an individual data point.
 Scatter plots are used to observe relationships between variables.<sup>[14](#myfootnote14)</sup>

 If the data points show an "up-hill" pattern from left to right, then there is a positive correlation between X & Y. Conversely if the pattern is "downhill" there is a negative correlation between X & Y. If the dats is scattered then there is no relationship between the X & Y.<sup>[15](#myfootnote15)</sup>

-The creation of a Scatter Plot depicting the relationship between Sepal/Petal Length and Sepal/Petal will indicate if a positive or negtive correlation exisits within any of the species.
+The creation of a scatter plot depicting the relationship between Sepal/Petal Length and Sepal/Petal will indicate if a positive or negtive correlation exisits within any of the species.

-To create a Scatter Plot depicting the relationship between Sepal/Petal Length and Sepal/Petal Width of each of the species the following code is executed:
+To create a scatter plot depicting the relationship between Sepal/Petal Length and Sepal/Petal Width of each of the species the following code is executed:
 ```
 sns.scatterplot(x="petal_length", y="petal_width", hue="species", data=f)
 plt.xlabel("Petal Length(Cm)", fontsize=12)